/

 TL;DR:

 Yet, this growth comes with risks.
-Around 34–41% of users miss payments, raising concerns about rising consumer debt.
-Regulators in key markets are stepping up oversight with a push for clearer disclosures and affordability checks.
+BNPL rates (charge-offs) remain relatively low (~1.8%–2%), but 41% of users report missing at least one payment, highlighting the difference between late payments and actual defaults.
+Regulators in key markets are stepping up oversight, pushing for clearer disclosures and affordability checks.
 Merchants also face operational challenges, from higher return rates to complex chargeback management.
 These pressures raise serious questions about BNPL’s long-term viability amid growing financial and regulatory risks.

 Buy Now, Pay Later Evolution, Market Size, and Growth Statistics

 Buy Now, Pay Later has its roots in the 1930s layaway programs and has since transformed into today’s instant-approved, digital payment solutions.
-The program was once limited to big-ticket items at its inception in 2019.
+While early BNPL adoption focused on higher-value purchases, it has since expanded into everyday spending across retail, travel, healthcare, and services.

 However, BNPL is now commonly used for everyday purchases, ranging from groceries and entertainment to personal services.
 BNPL has also expanded into business segments beyond retail, such as travel, healthcare, and home improvements.